Batman7mani/ANIPRO/README.md

 ##  Challenges Faced

 - Debugging video playback issues due to incorrect file paths
-- Getting subtitles to work with `.vtt` files
 - Adjusting CSS for different screen sizes
 - Uploading large video files (and realizing GitHub isn't ideal for that)